Mario7F/RHEL9/StudyNotes/Command_Notes.md

 -  `cat` To display a text file
 -  `alias` can be used to define custom commands
 -  `mkdir` Create a folder
+-  `rm` Used to remove a file
+-  `rmdir` To remove a directory with no files within them
--  `rm -rf` To remove a folder and the contents inside
+-  `rm -r` To remove a directory with the contents inside
 -  `Find` For a more advanced search with more parameters such as date of creation or modification, the owner, the group, permissions and the size.
 -  `whereis` To find binary files
+-  `cp` Use to copy and duplicate the file in the new location and leanve the old one in place.
+-  `mv` Used to rename a file and move a file from one location and removes it from the old location
+-

 ### Filesystem Hierarchy